browserengineering/book/book/visual-effects.md

 [^not-really-here]: Given our browser's limited layout capabilities,
-    it's kind of hard to come up with an example of this, but complex diacritics could have this effect.
+    it's kind of hard to come up with an example of this, but complex diacritics  or large amounts of overflow could have this effect.
 In a real browser, where clipping applies in more cases, this optimization is even more important.